gconfs-conferences/csharp-2018/slides.md

 ## What is OOP?

-* A concept
+> - A solution to a problem
-* Patterns
+> - A concept
-* Create 'objects' from the patterns
+> - Patterns
-* Object interaction
+> - Create 'objects' from the patterns

 ## A class